-A. Policy -- selecting the month to start a pass
+A. Policy for selecting the month to start a PASS

-A PASS can be made effective with any month of eligibility for SSI or any month of potential eligibility assuming approval of the PASS, subject to the rules of administrative finality in SI 04070.001 ff.
+The Social Security Administration (SSA) makes a PASS effective with any month of eligibility for SSI or any month of potential eligibility assuming approval of the PASS, subject to the rules of administrative finality in SI 04070.001.

-Start a PASS in a future month provided that:
+Start a PASS in a future month if:

 the system is able to accept the future month.

-Use up to 2 months prior to the starting month to accommodate the retrospective monthly accounting (RMA) cycle for individuals already eligible for SSI, regardless of whether the individual has already saved money or incurred expenses, when:
+Use up to two months prior to the starting month to accommodate the RMA cycle for individuals already eligible for SSI, regardless of whether the individual has already saved money or incurred expenses, when:

 the exclusion of income under the PASS would not increase the SSI payment amount for 1 or 2 months due to RMA; and